wmcnamara/unity-stickybomb/README.md

 You should add your own logic for throwing moving the stickybomb, and spawning it.

 ## Keep in mind:
- - To attach to an object, it must have a collider.
+ - To attach to an object, the object it should attach to must have a collider.
  - To be effected by explosions from the stickybomb, an object must have a collider and rigidbody.
+ - The stickybomb object needs a rigidbody and collider to operate.

 Feel free to open an issue if you have any questions.